-As part of our continued segment on Employment in partnership with ASTEP, today we bring you a sample of ASTEP’s training offerings for Employers.
+As part of our continued segment on Employment, today we bring you a sample of ASTEP’s (Asperger Syndrome Training & Employment Partnership) training offerings for Employers.

 It is also crucial for employers to have the knowledge and tools necessary in fully utilizing and incorporating their employees with Aspergers or High Functioning Autism.

 An interview is a two-way street.
 (A polite street, with traffic rules.)

 Ask questions.
 The employer should, and will typically, provide an opportunity for you to ask questions at or near the end of the interview.